Jesse Fink

-Jesse Fink (born 1973) is a British-Australian author of six books including twin biographies of the hard-rock band AC/DC (The Youngs: The Brothers Who Built AC/DC and Bon: The Last Highway), the cocaine-trafficking story Pure Narco and The Eagle in the Mirror, a biography of British intelligence officer Dick Ellis.
-His books have been translated into several languages, including Spanish, Portuguese, Japanese, German and French.
+Jesse Fink (born 1973) is a British-Australian author of seven books including twin biographies of the hard-rock band AC/DC (The Youngs: The Brothers Who Built AC/DC and Bon: The Last Highway), the cocaine-trafficking story Pure Narco, The Eagle in the Mirror, a biography of British intelligence officer Dick Ellis, and The Drinker's Guide to Japan.
+His books have been translated into several languages, including Spanish, Italian, Portuguese, Japanese, German and French.

 Biography

 Born in London, United Kingdom, Fink was educated at schools in Sydney, Australia.
 He attended the University of Technology, majoring in journalism.

 Early career

 Fink began his writing career in sports journalism, working as an editor of sports and nonfiction titles for the Australian arm of book publisher HarperCollins and later as a deputy editor of Inside Sport.
 In 2003, he was nominated for a Walkley Award for a feature about the sports memorabilia industry.
 It was included in the Black Inc. anthology The Best Australian Sportswriting 2004, as was "Safari Politics", a feature on trophy hunting.
 Another Inside Sport feature, "Silent Witness", about mental illness among high-performance athletes, won an Australian Sports Commission Media Award.

 Fink left Inside Sport magazine to work as a soccer writer for Fox Sports Australia in 2006.
 In 2007, under the moniker Half-Time Orange, he began writing soccer columns for SBS Television's The World Game website as well as columns for ESPN Star Sports (later Fox Sports Asia) in Singapore, Tribal Football and The Roar.

 In 2011 departed SBS after an editorial disagreement with late network anchor Les Murray over what he alleged was interference from Murray in his critical reporting of Australia's 2022 FIFA World Cup bid and general commentary on Football Federation Australia.
 Fink appeared on ABC Television's 7.30 to give his side of the story and in a number of online editorials, including Qatari network Al Jazeera, accused then-FIFA Ethics Committee member Murray of conflict of interest in his SBS position.